-- Does the author use appropriate statistical method in the research?
+- Does the author use appropriate statistical methods in the research?

 Results: This is where the author/s should explain in words what he/she discovered in the research.
 It should be clearly laid out and in a logical sequence.
 You will need to consider the following aspects:

-- Does the data is presented appropriately in tabulated and graphical way?
+- Does the data is presented appropriately in the tabulated and graphical way?

-- Does the author accurately use the statistical method which is being stated in method section?
+- Does the author accurately use the statistical method which is stated in the method section?

 - Are the statistics correct?
 If you are not comfortable with statistics, please advise the editor when you submit your report.
 Interpretation of results should not be included in this section.